-Start with the familiar.
-Use a common task students do everyday to help them practice putting events in order.
-Picking something that all students do at school (like their morning routine) will help simplify your example and keep everyone on the same page.
+Use a common task students do every day to help them practice putting events in order.
+Picking something that all students do at school (like their daily routines) will help simplify your example and keep everyone on the same page.